pellstreet/Getting_and_Cleaning_Data_Project/README.md

 The raw data set will be cleaned and tidied up using an R script called run_analysis.R.
 The R script does the following.

--Merges the training and the test sets to create one data set.
+* Merges the training and the test sets to create one data set.
--Extracts only the measurements on the mean and standard deviation for each measurement.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
--Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.
+* Uses descriptive activity names to name the activities in the data set
+* Appropriately labels the data set with descriptive variable names.
--Creates a second, independent tidy data set with the average of each variable for each activity and each subject (tidy.txt).
+* Creates a second, independent tidy data set with the average of each variable for each activity and each subject (tidy.txt).

 #LIST OF FILES PROVIDED IN THE REPO

-*run_analysis.R - R script see project summary above *tidy.txt - tidy dataset generated using run_analysis.R
+* run_analysis.R - R script see project summary above
+* tidy.txt - tidy dataset generated using run_analysis.R
-*CodeBook.md - a code book that describes the variables, the data, and any transformations or work preformed to clean up the data
+* CodeBook.md - a code book that describes the variables, the data, and any transformations or work preformed to clean up the data
-*README.md - this file
+* README.md - this file

 #OTHER INFO